-You’ll want to address this quickly, as damage to these components may stop the mini-split from working entirely.
+You’ll want to address this as soon as possible, as damage to these components may stop the mini-split from working entirely.
 Scott Temperature staff will do their best to complete repairs soon.

 Efficient and Affordable Mini-Split AC Repair in

-When your mini-split starts to smell, contact the HVAC pros at Scott Temperature.
+When your mini-split starts to smell, call the HVAC pros at Scott Temperature.
 Many of these odors are best resolved with professional cleaning.
 And if something has broken, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.
+You can count on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.

 Want to learn more?
 Get in touch with our staff today.
 You can request a free quote or an appointment by giving us a call at .